azeonwy/dominioncards/README.md

 **Usage**:
 - Connect Nightbot or Streamlabs Cloudbot to your Twitch channel.
+- Nightbot or Streamlabs Cloudbot might need to be modded.
-- Make a new custom command as per above
+- Make a new custom !card command as per above.
 - Type in chat
 !card sentry
 !card throne_room